Abdiooa/openstack-kolla-ansible-deployment/README.md

 ```
 ./filescriptname.sh
 ```

+### Here are the Step-by-Step OpenStack all-in-one Deployment

 ### 1. Updating and Installing Dependencies

 This section updates the package lists and installs the necessary dependencies for the setup